TrigerSoft/jaque/README.md

 # JAva QUEry

-library for parsing Java Lambdas to Expression Trees in runtime:
+This library enables language-level code expressions to be represented as objects in the form of expression trees at runtime:

 ```java
 void method(Predicate<Float> p) {